 Bichon frisé

 The original puffball dog, the bichon frisé, with its billowing white fur and black button eyes and nose, is almost comically cute.
 Despite all that fur, bichons are relatively low shedders, and while not totally hypoallergenic, they are still a good choice for those with mild pet allergies.
-They need to be brushed out a few times a week, to eliminate undercoat shed.
-They also need to be trimmed frequently in order to maintain their teddy-bear look, so these little divas make regular trips to the groomer.
+They need to be brushed out a few times a week to eliminate undercoat shed.
+They also need to be trimmed frequently in order to maintain their teddy-bear look, so these little divas need regular trips to the groomer.
 But bichons are not prima donnas—these happy, friendly dogs fall in love with everyone they meet!

-Shih Tzu
+Shih tzu

-Once the lapdogs of Chinese royalty, Shih Tzus have long been a favorite toy breed in the United States.
-Their long, silky, fluffy coats will dust the floor if they’re not trimmed—if you’ve ever seen a Shih Tzu before and after it’s been to the groomer, it’s like seeing two different dogs!
-Playful, loving Shih Tzus adore spending time with their human companions, and are more content with a short walk to the coffee shop than they are with a run in the dog park.
-Plus Shih Tzus are one of the few breeds that need their own hair accessories—barrettes, bows and hair ties to keep their long hair out of their eyes.
+Once the lapdog of Chinese royalty, the shih tzu has long been a favorite toy breed in the United States.
+Their long, silky, fluffy coats will dust the floor if they’re not trimmed—if you’ve ever seen a shih tzu before and after it’s been to the groomer, it’s like seeing two different dogs!
+Get this: Shih tzus with long hair are among the few breeds that need their own hair accessories—barrettes, bows and hair ties to keep their long hair out of their eyes.

 Cockapoo

-A cross between a cocker spaniel and a miniature poodle, cockapoos were introduced in the 1960s and soon became a popular companion pet, especially for apartment dwellers.
+A cross between a cocker spaniel and a miniature poodle, cockapoos were introduced in the 1960s and soon became popular companion pets, especially for apartment dwellers.
 Their coat is soft and silky, and their fur may be wavy, curly or straight.
-But because they’re half poodle, they only shed a moderate amount of fur.
-That said, adult cockapoos’ fur can grow up to six inches long, so you may want to get them trimmed regularly.
-Here’s a sweet cockapoo fact: Because this mix is so sensitive to those in need, it makes an ideal companion dog for children and adults with disabilities and special needs.
+Because they’re half poodle, they shed only a moderate amount of fur.
+That said, adult cockapoos’ fur can grow up to 6 inches long, so you may want to get them trimmed regularly.

 Maltese